Prometheus-X-association/edge-computing/docs/design-document.md

 ### Infrastructure-related Requirements

-  - **R1.** [OPS, SEC] BB-2 MUST have access to infrastructure (of e.g. a Cloud Provider or private one)
+  - **R1.** [OPS, SEC] BB-2 MUST have access to infrastructure (of e.g., a Cloud Provider or private one)
   - **R2.** [OPS] BB-2 MUST be able to deploy (and start/stop/destroy)
-    a Kubernetes cluster to Cloud Provider's infrastructure via IaaS offering
+    a Kubernetes cluster to Cloud Provider's infrastructure via IaaS offerings
   - **R3.** [OPS] BB-2 MUST be able to manage its Kubernetes cluster(s)
   - **R4.** [OPS] BB-2 MIGHT have access to managed Kubernetes cluster